 In April 2020, after Denver announced stay at home orders to reduce to spread of COVID-19, the city’s Department of Transportation and Infrastructure (DOTI) closed several stretches of roadway to thru-traffic to provide residents with places to walk and bike amid social distancing rules.

-Denver will continue to operate its shared streets initiative through the 2020-2021 winter season, providing space for people to walk and bike amid COVID-19 social distancing guidelines, and introducing new configurations and materials along these stretches to withstand the elements and improve safety.
-Changes will occur first along four shared streets that are also primary plow routes, starting with East 11th Avenue:
+Given Denver’s shared streets are continuing to serve that need at this time, DOTI will continue assessing the program overall.
+New configurations and materials have been introduced along these stretches to withstand the weather elements and improve safety.
+Changes occurred first along four shared streets that are also primary plow routes, starting with East 11th Avenue:

-Other streets currently closed to thru-traffic for social distancing, including those around Sloan’s Lake and on Marion Parkway from Virginia to Downing, will be also reinforced with new materials in another round of improvements scheduled in early 2021.
-DOTI will assess its shared street initiative as spring approaches and in coordination with the latest developments in Denver’s battle with COVID-19.
+Other streets currently closed to thru-traffic for social distancing, including those around Sloan’s Lake and on Marion Parkway from Virginia to Downing, will be also reinforced with new materials.

 Current Listing of Denver’s Shared Streets